-Mount Narryar East

-Magnetite assay results from outcrop sampling, Table 4, were consistently above 40% Fe along the length of the outcrop, (Figure 5 and 6), with only one result, MBCR483 below which was from a weathered hematite pisolite.
-The magnetite results add to the high grade iron sources being accumulated by Athena as part of the Byro Iron Ore Project.
+At Mt Narryar East, magnetite assay results were consistently above 40% Fe along the length of the outcrop, with only one result, MBCR483 below.
+This sample was from a weathered hematite pisolite.
+The surface exposure of magnetite confirms the aeromagnetic anomaly of up to 5.4 kilometres length.

-The magnetite anomaly at outcrop displays variable thickness.
+The Mt Narryar East outcrop displays variable thickness.
 At the widest point up to 80m wide and narrows to 25m in some cases.
 Average width is estimated around 40m.
 The anomaly is a first order magnetite target given its location, continuity of geology and potential volume.
-The magnetite exploration target at this anomaly after surface mapping, sampling and geophysics integration is around 30 million m3.